djvill/djvill.github.io/README.md

 I also found Minimal Mistakes really hard to use;
 it's built on a lot of [SCSS stylesheets](https://mmistakes.github.io/minimal-mistakes/docs/stylesheets/), so for example you can't even edit the CSS directly, you have to look at the CSS compiled from SCSS.
 And weirdly, it doesn't have things like [navigation sublinks](https://github.com/mmistakes/minimal-mistakes/issues/1960#issuecomment-440358390).
+Finally, some part of the page took *forever* (~15 seconds) to re-build every time I modified it, which definitely doesn't work for my super-incremental workflow.

-I want a data-fied version of this site, but `academicpages.github.io` is not the way to do it.
+In short, while I want a data-fied version of this site, `academicpages.github.io` is not the way to do it.
 Maybe I can borrow some of its code to make the Beautiful Jekyll-based site better suited to an academic page.